-This is a dish I’ve had many times in Italy, on the Amalfi coast.
-It’s one of those dishes that tastes like home — it’s comfort food, and it makes you feel good.
-The interesting thing about it is that the cow’s-milk mozzarella is torn up and thrown in at the last minute so that when you dig your spoon in you get melted, stringy bits of it — a real joy to eat.
+This is a dish I’ve had many times in Italy on the Amalfi coast.
+It’s one of those dishes that tastes like home—it’s comfort food, and it makes you feel good.
+The interesting thing about it is that the cow’s-milk mozzarella is torn up and thrown in at the last minute, so that when you dig your spoon in you get melted, stringy bits of it, making it a real joy to eat.
 You can eat this as soon as it’s made, or you can put it all into a baking pan with a little cheese grated on top and reheat it as a baked pasta dish the next day, if you wish.–Jamie Oliver

 LC Just One Pot (Sorta) Note

-We love that this jumble of pasta and tomatoes and ooey gooey cheese comes together in a single pot.
-Although actually, if you do the math, it’s two pots.
-But to us, it makes sense to use a ginormous saucepan for the sauce.
-Then when the time comes, we can add the pasta to it and toss with wild abandon, which means the pot used to cook the pasta almost sorta fades into the background, it’s so easy to clean.
+First, we just want to call a little attention to the last line of the headnote above, which is brilliant for it’s ability to turn this simple one-pot supper into a make-ahead casserole.
+Second, we love that this jumble of pasta and tomatoes and ooey gooey cheese comes together in just 35 minutes and, as we just said, in a single pot.
+(Actually, if you do the math, it’s two pots.
+One big pot for the pasta, one ginormous saucepan for the sauce.
+Then when the time comes, we can add the pasta to the sauce and toss with wild abandon, which means the pot used to cook the pasta almost sorta fades into the background, it’s so easy to clean.
 Right?
-Right??!!
+Right??!!)

 - 1 firm ripe pink, black, or white eggplant